kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 >
 > Answer:

-Overall it was an extremely interesting project that posed a few challenges to our team, but we were able to handle sufficiently.
+Overall it was an extremely interesting project that posed a few challenges to our team, but we were able to handle them sufficiently.

 One challenge that we had was the fact that we had to work simultaneously on tasks that were either dependent on one